The Importance of Onboarding in the Hiring Process

 Increase Employee Retention

-Onboarding new hires effectively can increase the chances of them transforming into long-term employees.
+Prioritizing the importance of onboarding new hires effectively increases the chance of transforming them into long-term employees.
 In fact, a successful onboarding program can boost employee retention by 82 percent.
 If a new hire doesn’t have a positive onboarding experience, they are twice as likely to search for other job opportunities and leave your company.

 Save Time and Money